Times change and my website needed to change too. To see the 2020 update of this page click this link

 An article on the stages of feline labor here.

 Less than one in ten of the cat pregnancies I see at my office are planned events.
-What generally happens is that a client become suspicious that a blessed event might be about to occur when their adolescent cat is 4-5 weeks pregnant and beginning to look a bit too chubby.
-Cats become fertile at a remarkably young age and it is quite easy to put off having them spayed too long.
+What generally happens is that a client become suspicious that a blessed event might be about to occur when their 7-9 month old cat is already 4-5 weeks pregnant and beginning to look a bit too chubby.
+Cats become fertile at a remarkably young age and it is quite common to put off having them spayed for too long.

 There are so many unwanted and uncared for cats in this World, desperate for homes, that I try to talk all of my clients out of breeding their cats.
 But I understand that your situation and aspirations may be different from mine.
 When you have thought things out and are fortunate enough to be able to plan ahead, here are some guidelines that you can follow:

 First, be sure the momma cat is over one year of age.
 Many cats are accidentally bred on their first heat when they are not much more than kittens themselves.
 I advise my clients to breed their cat on its second or third heat period.
 Cats generally have their first heat when they are five to six months old or when their weight reaches 4.5-5 pounds.

 Take the potential mother in for a veterinary examination prior to having her bred.
 Besides a thorough veterinary examination, you should be certain the cat is free of intestinal and external parasites.
 I assume your cat received its important kittenhood vaccinations.
 If it didn't, now is the time to get them.
 If it did, it needs no more.
 Shots need to be given in the safest locations (ref) before the cat becomes pregnant, not after.
 If the cat is overweight it will be susceptible to more complications than a trim mother.
 So place fat cats on a diet, if it needs one, six month prior to having it bred. (ref)